denten/denten.github.io/collections/_posts/2026-04-21-ai-disclosure.md

 or exceptional, I regard them as part of the long-standing infrastructure of collective intellectual labor that this book seeks to describe.

-To put it more simply: This document was created with the assistance of AI.
+To put it more simply: This document was created using human intelligence.

 A detailed manifest of labor and specific contributions can be found on [my Github pages](https://github.com/denten), and soon at [Lab Notes](https://labnotesjournal.org/)---a